cossettealexis/dtce-ai-bot/deployment/docs/SIMPLE_DEPLOYMENT.md

 - Go to `dtceai-gpt` → Keys and Endpoint → Copy KEY 1

 **Form Recognizer Key:**
-- Go to `dtceai-formrecognizer` → Keys and Endpoint → Copy KEY 1
+- Go to `dtceai-form-recognizer` → Keys and Endpoint → Copy KEY 1

 #### Option B: Use Azure CLI (if you have it installed)
 ```bash